rondK-H01/task-1/README.md

 It's supposed to resemble the design, but won't be 100% accurate.
 Sizes are just eyeballed.
 None of the page is functional, it's just visual.

+All the profile pictures are grabbed from: [https://thispersondoesnotexist.com/](https://thispersondoesnotexist.com/)

 My attempt:
 ![](https://raw.githubusercontent.com/rondK-H01/task-1/main/assets/my-attempt.png)